 And we walked back down the long hill to our bus stop, still starving.

-Mom was truly trying to make our situation better, and I still can’t understand why that clerk was so heartless and would rather throw our food in the trashcan than take mercy on us…even if he couldn’t giveaway food, he did not have to treat us the way that he did.
+Mom was truly trying to make our situation better.
+I still can’t understand why that clerk was so heartless.
+Why he would rather throw our food in the trashcan than take mercy on us.
+Even if he couldn’t give away food, he did not have to treat us the way that he did.

-Read more of my story at http://www.gabigrace.net/riding-around-with-the-windows-down/, and like, share and comment for updates on my story.
+Read more of my story at Riding around with the windows down, and like, share and comment for updates on my story.